Here's an explanation of settings in the Common tab.

 Please just enable PowerShell if:

-If the the described points not available the performance of the Discovery-Tool will drop dramatically!
+If the the described points aren't available, the performance of Discovery will drop dramatically.

 *Only available by using the Discovery Tool on a Windows Environment.